cabforum/smime/SBR.md

 b. `cRLDistributionPoints` (required)

    This extension MUST be present and SHOULD NOT be marked critical.
-It SHALL contain at least one `distributionPoint` whose `fullName` value includes a GeneralName of type `URI` that includes a HTTP URI where the issuing CA's CRL can be retrieved.
+It SHALL contain at least one `distributionPoint` whose `fullName` value includes a GeneralName of type `uniformResourceIdentifier` that includes a HTTP URI where the issuing CA's CRL can be retrieved.

    For Legacy profiles only, following additional publicly accessible `fullName` LDAP, FTP, or HTTP URIs MAY be specified.